-In general use, herbs are any plants used for food, flavoring, medicine, or fragrances for their savory or aromatic properties.
+Herbs are any plants used for food, flavoring, medicine, or fragrances for their savory or aromatic properties.
 The ancient Sumerians used herbs in medicine as early as 5000 BC.

 This basil features beautiful lilac flowers with dark red stems.
 Excellent contrast with green basil.
 Spectacular as a garnish, in salads, or for adding color to basil vinegars.